Skip to content

 We’ve often been asked about the meaning behind the nickname ‘Chinese Money Plant’.
 Well, this particular plant comes all the way from Southwest China.
 It was originally believed to bring good luck, money and fortune to its owner.
 Because the large, circular leaves stack on top of each other, they look like coins.
 This is where the idea of money comes from.
 So this little charmer does more than just look amazing, it could actually bring you good fortune too!
 Isn’t that just fab?

-Propagating the Chinese Money Plant
+Chinese Money Plant Care Tips

 Repotting your Pilea Peperomioides